ewwmy/cheatsheets/nodejs-en.md

 - Worker Threads are ideal for parallelizing CPU-bound tasks without incurring the overhead of creating a new process.
 They exist within the same memory space as the main thread, which allows faster data exchange (no need for serialization or deserialization).
 - Fork creates a completely separate process with its own memory space.
 This process communicates with the main process through Inter-Process Communication (IPC).
 Forked processes are useful for running fully isolated instances of Node.js, like independent servers or script runners.

+> For transferring large amounts of data, use Worker Threads.

 ## V8

 ### Compilation stages